TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

 - UFS211: Port of 2.11BSD's UFS Filesystem.
 	- Independent of UFS

-- VM: Updates to the VM Layer.
+- VM: Updates to the VM Layer (Contains portions of NetBSD's UVM)
 	- Planned:
 		- VM Overlays (OVL): A re-implementation of 2.11BSD's use of Overlays (See below: OVLSpace)
 		- VM Extents: A VM extension of extents
 		- Segmented VM Model (A Hybrid UVM & VM): 3 Segments: